Ramesh Rathod

-Ramesh Rathod is an Indian politician from the state of Telangana, belonging to Bharatiya Janata Party from 2021.
-In the 2009 election he was elected as a Member of Parliament (MP) from Telugu Desam Party to the Lok Sabha from the Adilabad constituency of erstwhile Andhra Pradesh.
+Ramesh Rathod (20 October 1966 – 29 June 2024) was an Indian politician from the state of Telangana.
+He was born in Tadihadpanur of Adilabad District and belonged to the Bharatiya Janata Party from 2021.
+In the 2009 election he was elected as a Member of Parliament (MP) from the Telugu Desam Party to the Lok Sabha from the Adilabad constituency of erstwhile Andhra Pradesh.

 Political career

-A first time MP, he belongs to the Scheduled Tribes caste.
-A grassroots politician, he has had a long association with local causes in the state.
+A first-time MP, he belonged to the Scheduled Tribes caste.
+A grassroots politician, he had a long association with local causes in the state.
 He was elected to Andhra Pradesh State Legislative Assembly in 1999 from Khanapur Assembly Seat (reserved for STs).
 He was also the Chairman of the Adilabad Zilla Parishad (2006–09).
-His wife, Mrs Suman Rathod represented the Khanapur assembly seat(2009–14). and also he was elected as MLA from Khanapur assembly.
-He contested from congress party in 2018 Telangana assembly elections.
+His wife, Mrs Suman Rathod represented the Khanapur assembly seat (2009–14) and also he was elected as MLA from Khanapur assembly.
+He contested from the Congress party in the 2018 Telangana assembly elections.

 In June 2021, he joined BJP following a controversial resignation of Etela Rajender.
+He unsuccessfully contested from Kanapur in the 2023 Assembly polls and was denied a ticket from Adilabad in the Lok Sabha elections 2024.

+Death

+Rathod died whilst being moved to a hospital in Hyderabad, on 29 June 2024, at the age of 57.
+He had been admitted to a private hospital, in Adilabad, due to multiple organ failure, after vomiting and experiencing upper gastrointestinal bleeding.